decagondev/BandersnatchExperiments/README.md

 	- Integrate Model

 ### Stretch Goals
-- Use SQL instead of MongoDB
+- Use ElephantSQL instead of MongoDB
 - Use Plotly instead of Altair
 - Use PyTorch instead of Scikit